 4. Lock door(s).

-5. Unplug ALL appliances (clocks, microwaves, televisions, VCRs, etc.) except for fish tanks.
+5. Unplug ALL appliances (clocks, microwaves, televisions, gaming systems, etc.) except for fish tanks.
 Microfridges may be left plugged in over short breaks, but must be unplugged during semester breaks and at the end of the academic year.

 Due to potential fire hazards, the use of holiday decorations MUST adhere to the University guidelines.
 No live trees, treated or untreated, are permitted.
 It is against policy to leave electrical lights on when no one is present in the room to attend them.
 Holiday lights may not be hung from ceilings, nor may they obstruct doors or windows.

-No person firewalls/routers allowed.
-Please contact ResNet for more information at 780-5650 or email@example.com.
+Students wanting to set up their own personal wireless router must contact ResNet.
+All routers will need to be set up by a ResNet technician to ensure data security.
+For more information at 780-5650 or email@example.com.
 See University Computers and Computer Network for more policy information.

 Each resident student (except those in Philippi and Upperclass Hall) is given a room key at the time of check in.
-The U.S.M.
-I.D.
-Card acts as a front door key, giving the resident student access to their front door (see the U.S.M.
-Card section for more info.).
+The USM ID Card acts as a front door key, giving the resident student access to their building's front door (see the USM Card section for more info.).
 Each resident is responsible for returning keys to a staff member at the time of check-out.
 If a key is not returned, a fee will be charged for parts and labor for the lock to be changed.